djaquet5/RES-HTTP-Lab/README.md

 We are going to create a new script, with the same way, and replace the old one.
 What it would do, is exactly the same, but we'll add a few commands to go and get our environment variable and do something with them.

-So what we first did was to create a new script, called  **apache2-foreground**, and copy paste the old script in thise new file. then, we added those 3 lines :
+So what we first did was to create a new script, called  **apache2-foreground**, and copy paste the old script in thise new file.
+Then, we added those 3 lines :

 ```bash
 # Labo HTTP RES